minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     For each of the images, set the `visibility` attribute to `invisible`.
 It is probably listed under "favorite attributes", but if you can't find it, choose the blue link "View all attributes" all the way down the Attributes sidebar.

     > Tip: because all images are supposed to be on top of each other, it's hard to select individual items.
 In that case, you can use the component tree to select the image views.
 You can even select multiple views and set the attributes for all of them:

     ![](component.png)

 8. Now it's time to add checkboxes.
-Drag them from the Palette and set their `text` to mimic the screen shot at the top of this assignment.
+Drag them from the Palette and set their `text` to reflect the body parts that are present in the images.

 9. Finally, we'll need to add constraints.
 In the component tree, select the `gridLayout` and the `frameLayout`.
 Right-click and select Chain > Create Vertical Chain.
-This chain is the basis for automatic layout.
+This chain is the basis for an automatic layout.

 10. Using your experience from the Android Lab about constraint layouts, make the screen even better, and try different phone sizes to check that the layout fits nicely for each of them!

 ## Connecting everything with code

 First, some final setup.
 Checkboxes can *do* something when tapped on the phone.
+In Android, even without programming something, they can be checked on and off visually, but that is not particularly useful if there is no further behaviour attached.

 Select one of those checkboxes, and in the attributes sidebar find the `onClick` attribute.
-Select it, and enter `checkClicked` as its value: this is the name of the method that will be called whenever someone selects or unselects the checkbox.
+This attribute allows you to attach a method to a view (in this case a checkbox) which you can then use to program specific behaviour that should be executed when someone clicks on it.
+Select the `onClick` attribute, and enter `checkClicked` as its value: this is the name of the method that will be called whenever someone selects or unselects the checkbox.
 Do this for each of the checkboxes.

+All of these checkboxes are now connected to the same `checkClicked` method, which we will use to make our program actually do something when someone checks one of them!

+> In Android, there is a separation between the layout files and the program logic.
+The layout files, which are of the `xml` format are not where you write your actual program.
+They are a mostly static representation of what the app should look like.
+In the activities, which are `.java` files, you will actually write code that affects the app's run time behaviour.

 1. Now, switch to the code, by double-clicking `MainActivity` in the Java folder in the project browser.